SummaryRead the full fact sheet

 D&C can be used as a diagnostic test or as a form of treatment for a range of conditions, for instance:

 - A history of abnormal menstrual bleeding, such as heavy bleeding (menorrhagia), bleeding between periods or bleeding after menopause

 Procedure for D&C operation

-D&C is regarded as a relatively minor operation and can be done as day surgery, but a general anaesthetic is usually given.
-The typical D&C procedure includes:
+D&C is regarded as a relatively minor procedure and can be done as day surgery, but a general anaesthetic is usually given.
+The typical D&C procedure includes the following steps: